How Does Lemon Water Help in Weight Loss

 Does lemon water boost metabolism?

-There is some evidence that lemon water may boost metabolism to a small extent.
-Increased metabolism may result from the body burning fat that has been stored as energy thanks to the citric acid in lemon juice.
-Lemon water can also help support hydration, which is important for a healthy metabolism, as dehydration can slow down the body’s metabolic rate.
+There is evidence that lemon water may boost metabolism to a small extent.
+Increased metabolism may result from the body burning fat stored as energy thanks to the citric acid in lemon juice.
+Lemon water can also help support hydration, which is important for a healthy metabolism, as dehydration can slow the body’s metabolic rate.

 Does lemon water have calories?